keydesign/keydesign/_projects/zuslab__armor_shield_anti_shock_case_iphone.md

 client: "Zuslab"
 year: "2017"
 sector: "Consumer electronics, mobile accessories"
-description: "A sleek, urban rugged protective case for iPhone"
+description: "A sleek, urban rugged protective case for iPhone."
 brief: "Zuslab approached Keydesign to redesign their popular Armor Shield case, to refresh the styling and reduce the cost of the current multi-part construction."
 solution: "Using Zuslab’s visual brand language, Keydesign designed a two-part case with various textures to highlight the functional elements of the rugged design.
 The new design resulted in reduced manufacturing time and lowered material costs."
 services: